vonovak/react-navigation-props-mapper/README.md

 ```

 That way, in your `ChatScreen` component, you don't have to work with user id, but directly work with the user object.

+#### A Word of Warning

+Under some circumstances (when you use `PureComponent` and have several routes depend on the same navigation param) using the aforementioned decorators may cause your screen components to re-render more that they would without the decorators.

 #### Tip